Geomorphology and Land-use Dynamics (GLD)

 Description

-The National Science Foundation (NSF) is offering a grant opportunity titled "Geomorphology and Land-use Dynamics (GLD)" aimed at supporting innovative fundamental research into the processes that shape and modify Earth's landscapes, particularly during the Holocene epoch.
-Proposals are encouraged to quantitatively investigate the interactions among geomorphological processes, their rates, and the influences of biological, climatic, tectonic factors, and human impacts, with a strong emphasis on increasing participation from underrepresented groups in STEM fields.
-The total estimated funding for this program is approximately $7,640,100, with around 40 awards expected to be made.
-Proposals can be submitted at any time, and interested applicants may contact NSF grants.gov support at grantsgovsupport@nsf.gov for assistance.
+The U.S. National Science Foundation (NSF) is offering a grant opportunity titled "Geomorphology and Land-use Dynamics (GLD)" aimed at supporting innovative research into the processes that shape and modify Earth's landscapes, particularly during the Holocene epoch.
+Proposals are encouraged to quantitatively investigate the interactions among geomorphic processes, their rates, and the influences of biological, climatic, tectonic, and human factors, with a strong emphasis on increasing participation from underrepresented groups in STEM fields.
+The total estimated funding for this program is approximately $7,640,100, with around 40 awards expected to be granted.
+Proposals can be submitted at any time, and interested applicants can reach out to NSF grants.gov support at grantsgovsupport@nsf.gov for assistance.

 Point(s) of Contact